yuuhikaze/tern/README.md

 Tern is a modular batch conversion interface

+# Disclaimer

+Tern is now in a usable status (beta), so no guarantees; also, some features are incomplete.

 ### Features

--   Recursively scans and converts files from a specified directory [TODO]
+-   Recursively scans and converts files from a specified directory
--   Destination of output files is customizable [TODO]
+-   Incrementally updates converted files [TODO]
--   Conversion engine: Outsources conversion work to an external program (scriptable through Lua) [TODO]
+-   Conversion engine: Outsources conversion work to an external program (scriptable through Lua)
--   Stores and manages options related to the external program [TODO]
+-   Stores and manages options related to the external program
--   Converts only modified files and allows to ignore files specified by git patterns [TODO]
+-   Converts only modified files and allows to select files through git ignore patterns
+-   Destination of output files is customizable

 ### Installation